buntine/wrestlers-adapter/README.md

 It runs as a system daemon.
 So, you can think of it like a proxy that translates ugly syslog messages into web service requests.

+This [blog post](https://dev.to/buntine/hulkamania-or-how-i-made-our-office-play-personalized-entrance-theme-music) provides an explanation and video demonstration.

 ## Process

 The configured web service will receive POST requests in the format: